-You can receive support for any real project you may have from our Support Team, who you can contact via email at support@copadata.com.
+You can receive support for any real project you may have from our customer service team, which you can contact via email at support@copadata.com.

 LICENSES AND MODULES

 If you find that you need other modules or licenses, our staff will be happy to help you.
 Email sales@copadata.com.